mc444/read_csv/README.md

-Reads csv-data from a file and stores the necessary patt in a yaml-file.
+Reads csv-data from a file and stores the necessary part in a yaml-file.